-Our system holds regular monthly meetings that are "open door" for members.
-Due to the ongoing Covid-19 restrictions, meeting dates and times vary.
+Our system holds regular monthly meetings that open door for members.
 Call 662-341-0673 to learn more.
 Annual meetings are held every January.
-Date, time, and place of meeting is listed on the back of water bills beginning in November.
+The date, time, and place are listed on back of water bills beginning in November each year.